openenclave/openenclave/new_platforms/vscode-extension/README.md

 Debugging your standalone project's enclave is easy.

+1. Set breakpoints in the files you wish to debug.
+Breakpoints in the enclave may only be added before the emulator (QEMU) starts or when the debugger is already broken inside the enclave.
+1. Choose the architecture you are interested in debugging by navigating to the Visual Studio **Debug** view and selecting either `(gdb) Launch QEMU (ARMv7-A)` or `(gdb) Launch QEMU (AARCH64/ARMv8-A)` from the debug configuration dropdown.
 1. You can simply hit `F5`.
 This will configure you cmake, run the build, start QEMU, and load the host and enclave symbols into an instance of the debugger.
-1. Set breakpoints in the files you wish to debug.
-1. Open the **Terminal** view and enter `/mnt/host/bin/<solution-name>`
+1. Open the **Terminal** view
+1. Log into QEMU using `root` (no password is required)
+1. Start the host process by entering `/mnt/host/bin/<solution-name>`

-    The debugger has been configured to break at TA_InvokeCommandEntryPoint.
-This will happen twice.
+        Note: The debugger has been configured to break at TA_InvokeCommandEntryPoint.
+This will happen once when the enclave starts and once for each ECALL.

 ## Requirements